 BWF receives various grants from Federal Government agencies for the purpose of furthering its mission of educating the public regarding the UN and its work.
 Grants are recognized as support and the related project costs are recorded as expenses when services related to grants are incurred.
 Grants receivable are included in Other Assets in the Statements of Financial Position.
-Grant income is included in Government Grants in the Statement of Activities and Changes in Net Assets.
+Grant income is included in Government Grants in the Statement of Activities.